RomalaMishra/romalamishra.github.io/_pages/about.md

 - Robustness for High-level Computer Vision Tasks
 - Domain-Aware Attention for Complex Weather Conditions

-You can find my publications [here](https://RomalaMishra.github.io/publications/) and the projects I have worked in [here](https://RomalaMishra.github.io/project/).
+You can find my publications [here](https://RomalaMishra.github.io/publications/) and my projects [here](https://RomalaMishra.github.io/project/).

 In addition to my research, I am a trained Hindustani vocalist and enjoy listening to music from a wide range of genres and cultures.
 I am also into badminton and swimming.